aantron/ocaml.org/data/planet/ocamllabs/twelth-ocaml-compiler-hacking-evening-at-pembroke-college.md

 <p><em><strong>Wiki</strong></em>: https://github.com/ocamllabs/compiler-hacking/wiki</p>

-<p>We're defining &quot;compiler&quot; pretty broadly, to include anything that's part of the standard distribution, which means at least the <a href="https://github.com/ocaml/ocaml/tree/trunk/stdlib">standard library</a>, <a href="https://github.com/ocaml/ocaml/tree/trunk/byterun">run</a><a href="https://github.com/ocaml/ocaml/tree/trunk/asmrun">time</a>, tools (<a href="http://caml.inria.fr/pub/docs/manual-ocaml/depend.html">ocamldep</a>, <a href="https://realworldocaml.org/v1/en/html/parsing-with-ocamllex-and-menhir.html">ocamllex</a>, <a href="http://caml.inria.fr/pub/docs/manual-ocaml-4.00/manual026.html">ocamlyacc</a>, etc.), <a href="https://github.com/ocaml/camlp4">camlp4</a>, <a href="http://caml.inria.fr/pub/docs/manual-ocaml-400/manual032.html">ocamlbuild</a>, the <a href="https://github.com/ocaml/ocaml-manual">documentation</a>, <a href="https://opam.ocaml.org/">OPAM</a>, and the <a href="https://github.com/ocaml/ocaml">compiler</a> itself.
+<p>We're defining "compiler" pretty broadly, to include anything that's part of the standard distribution, which means at least the <a href="https://github.com/ocaml/ocaml/tree/trunk/stdlib">standard library</a>, <a href="https://github.com/ocaml/ocaml/tree/trunk/byterun">run</a><a href="https://github.com/ocaml/ocaml/tree/trunk/asmrun">time</a>, tools (<a href="http://caml.inria.fr/pub/docs/manual-ocaml/depend.html">ocamldep</a>, <a href="https://realworldocaml.org/v1/en/html/parsing-with-ocamllex-and-menhir.html">ocamllex</a>, <a href="http://caml.inria.fr/pub/docs/manual-ocaml-4.00/manual026.html">ocamlyacc</a>, etc.), <a href="https://github.com/ocaml/camlp4">camlp4</a>, <a href="http://caml.inria.fr/pub/docs/manual-ocaml-400/manual032.html">ocamlbuild</a>, the <a href="https://github.com/ocaml/ocaml-manual">documentation</a>, <a href="https://opam.ocaml.org/">OPAM</a>, and the <a href="https://github.com/ocaml/ocaml">compiler</a> itself.
 We'll have <a href="https://github.com/ocamllabs/compiler-hacking/wiki/Things-to-work-on">suggestions for mini-projects</a> for various levels of experience, but feel free to come along and work on whatever you fancy.</p>

 <p>Drinks and finger buffet will be provided.</p>